 8. Football Tournament

-The NFL is now the most popular sports league in the world, according to Google Trends.
-Tap into this worldwide interest and host your own charitable flag football tournament.
+Tap into a global interest and host your own charitable flag football tournament.
 Charge an entry fee per team, or ask participants to fundraise for entry.
+For even more fundraiser event ideas inspired by football, check out the link below.

 9. Silent Auction